zdravkov/kendo-docs/api/wrappers/jsp/scheduler.md

 ### navigate `String`

-Fired when the user changes selected date, view or of the schedulerThe event handler function context (available via the this keyword) will be set to the widget instance.
+Fired when the user changes the selected date, or view of the schedulerThe event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [navigate](/kendo-ui/api/web/scheduler#events-navigate) event documentation.